-To ensure that remuneration levels and remuneration amounts are appropriate and that their determination process is transparent, the specific remuneration amounts to be paid are determined by the Company by discussion and resolution of the Remuneration Committee, which comprises three (3) independent Outside Directors and the chairperson of the Board of Directors, who is a non-executive Director from inside the Company.
+To ensure that remuneration levels and remuneration amounts are appropriate and that their determination process is transparent, the specific remuneration amounts to be paid are determined by the Company by discussion and resolution of the Remuneration Committee.

 Revisions of the officer remuneration system will be undertaken based on Medium-Term Business Plan periods.
 The Company will revise the levels of basic remuneration, bonuses, etc. based on the determination of the Remuneration Committee during the Medium-term Business Plan if it is necessary to make significant revisions due to extreme changes, etc. in the external environment.